You’ve likely come across the ongoing debate on EMS vs TENS regarding which method is superior.

 - venous thrombosis and muscle atrophy prevention

-On the other hand, TENS units are available for home, hospital or pain clinic use to provide relief from a range of conditions like:
+TENS units are available for home, hospital, or clinical use for pain relief from a range of conditions, like:

 - arthritis